jaybamaniya66/Jenkins-shared-library/README.md

 ![YouTube](https://i.ibb.co/4R5RkmW/Thumbnail-5.png)

-Normal Jenkinsfile you can use this one without the shared library
+Normal Jenkinsfile you can use this one without the shared library:

   ```bash